emmawalks/105-unit-3/README.md

 This data subset gives data on the 17 highest scoring food index counties in the state of Florida.

 # A visual demonstration comparing the standard food environment index to the real food environment indexes in Florida counties

+Food environment indexes are given on a scale of 0-10.

+0 corresponds to the worst scoring, and 10 corresponds to the best scoring.

+The standard food environment index is 8.

 ![alt-text](/data/foodvis.jpg)

 # Using the data